winterstein/SJTest/README.md

 # SJTest: Simple Javascript Testing

+TODO: currently publish to npm is broken (something around the 2FA setup not working?!).

 [SJTest](http://www.winterwell.com/software/sjtest/) provides easy-to-use unit & behaviour test tools for browser-based javascript.

 > If you write web-pages with javascript, then SJTest can help you to develop & maintain them.